jiwonly/jiwonly/README.md

 # Hi, I'm Jiwon

-### Aspiring DevOps & Cloud Infrastructure Architect
+### Backend Engineer & Cloud Infrastructure Architect

 I am a software engineering student committed to the **Cloud ecosystem**.
 I focus on **automating infrastructure** and building scalable environments using **IaC**.
 Currently, I am managing the infrastructure for a live service with 100+ active users.